 Why am I referring to them as “quests” and not “hustle“?

-Here are the ways I earned money, and how much I earned on each side quest this month.
-I have done some side quests, but I have not yet received the reward.
+Here are the ways I earned money, and how much I earned on each side quest in April.
+It was pretty busy for me, but I tried to make as much time as I could for my surveys and such.

 - Receipt Hog: $5.00 Amazon Gift Card